(Biceps Tendonitis/Biceps Tendinitis)

 - Ruptured biceps tendon (secondary to degeneration or tear).

-Old habits die hard, and biceps tendinopathies have a history of being termed as biceps tendonitis or tendinitis.
+Old habits die hard, and biceps tendinopathies have a history of being called biceps tendonitis or tendinitis.
 Modern physiotherapist and doctors will describe injuries as biceps tendinopathy.

 Where is your Biceps Tendon?

 The anatomy of the biceps muscle is essential in understanding biceps tendinopathy.
 The biceps brachii has two heads: short and long.
 It is predominately the long-head of biceps that becomes symptomatic.

 The biceps’ long head passes over the humerus head (ball joint) and attaches to the shoulder socket’s top.
 The biceps’ long head acts as a shoulder joint stabiliser through a depression of the humeral head.
 The biceps tendon travels through the bicipital groove on the front of the shoulder ball, where most inflammation – usually friction-related – occurs.
 If inflammation is the cause, you will have either biceps tendonitis or tenosynovitis.

 Biceps tendinopathy is rare in isolation.
 Overuse, tendon impingement, shoulder joint instability or trauma predispose you.
 Therefore, it coexists with other shoulder pathologies, including rotator cuff impingement syndrome, rotator cuff tears, labral tears, SLAP lesions and shoulder instability.
 It is common in sports that involve throwing, swimmers, gymnasts and some contact sports.
 Occupations that require overhead shoulder work or heavy lifting are at risk.

 Bicep tendonitis and tendinopathy sufferers will commonly report:

 - Pain in the anterior shoulder region located over the bicipital groove, occasionally radiating down to the elbow.